ssmirr/appdev-chapters/very-best-api.md

 ### Note: .distinct

-Remember that you can use `.distinct` on a
+Remember that you can [use `.distinct` on a collection](https://chapters.firstdraft.com/chapters/770#distinct) to remove duplicate records.

 ## Query helper methods that you might find helpful